 Or if you’re ready to jump on the homemade-dressing wagon, we recommend making it in advance.
 If you plan ahead and keep things simple and fresh, clean eating becomes easy peasy.

-- Olive or coconut oil for cooking chicken (if cooking on the stove)
+- Extra-virgin olive or coconut oil for cooking chicken (if cooking on the stove)

 - Salt and pepper